telehash/telehash.github.io/v3/e3x/messages.md

 All [handshakes](handshake.md) are message packets.

+The size of an encrypted message is determined by the application and context in which it is used, handshakes are always small (<1400 bytes) and any messages intended to be sent over a transport with a low MTU may need to use [chunked encoding](../lob/chunking.md) or the app may need to do chunking of the data before encrypting.
+Most apps use [channels](channels.md) for arbitrary sized/streaming data which handles this automatically.

 ## Packet Encryption

 All message packets are encrypted using a cipher as determined by the [Cipher Set](cs/) in use for the exchange.
 The encrypted (OUTER) packets must have a `HEAD` of length 1 to identify the CSID and the encrypted contents as the binary `BODY`.